- About Us

 We forge alliances among rural organizations, funders, lenders and policy makers, mobilizing corporate, government and philanthropic support to provide rural community development organizations with:

 Rural LISC's strategies follow the five goals of LISC's Building Sustainable Communities model:

-Rural LISC is governed by a 19-member Rural Advisory Committee comprised of donors, lenders, rural community developers and other supporters.
+Rural LISC is governed by an 18-member Rural Advisory Committee comprised of donors, lenders, rural community developers and other supporters.